 Temporary Protected Status (TPS) is a temporary immigration status granted to eligible nationals of designated countries.
 TPS beneficiaries will not be required to leave the United States and may obtain work authorization for the initial TPS period and for any extensions of the designation.
 TPS does not lead to permanent resident status.
 When the Secretary of Homeland Security (Secretary) terminates a TPS designation, beneficiaries will return to the same immigration status they had before TPS (unless that status has expired or has been terminated) or to any other status they may have been granted while in TPS.
 Learn more

-*September 25, 2012 is the deadline for Syrian Nationals to apply for TPS*
+*July 6, 2015 is the deadline to apply for Syrian Nationals to apply for TPS for the First Time

 If you are applying for TPS for the first time, you must complete USCIS Form I-821 (Application for Temporary Protected Status) and submit a filing fee, supporting evidence of identity and nationality, proof of residence, and, if you are age 14 or older, a fee for biometric services.

 The ADC Legal Department provides assistance with all immigration related matters, including assistance with TPS and asylum claims.
 For questions about TPS, contact ADC Legal at 202-244-2990, or send an email to firstname.lastname@example.org.

 The American-Arab Anti-Discrimination Committee (ADC) filed a formal petition with the Department of Homeland Security (DHS) requesting that Temporary Protected Status (TPS) be granted to Syrian nationals currently present in the United States.
 Due to the worsening situation on the ground in Syria and the mounting number of deaths (which now exceeds 6,000), it has become eminently clear that the forced return of civilians poses a grave threat to their personal safety.Read the petition filed with DHS | ADC follow-up letter to Napolitano